How to choose the right cycling glasses

 Well, regardless of whether you need prescription lenses are not, it’s all about the lens filter.
 Being able to see in all light condition is essential.
 One way to ensure you have a lens that is appropriate to the light condition of the day is to go for a cycling frame with interchangeable lenses.
 Ideally, you would have Cat 1, Cat 2 and a Cat 3 lens options.
 Another option is to go for a Variomatic lens (photochromic) a lens that reacts to light.
 That way whether the day is dull or bright and sunny the single lens will control the amount of light passing through the lens.

 Finally, we have a showroom in Manchester with over 450 frames on display.
+We have assembled some of the best prescription cycling glasses from the major cycling eyewear manufacturers.
 You are welcome to come along and try on the frames first hand and be offered expert advise.
 You can also take advantage of our fitting service were we adjust frames to give you the perfect fit.

 UK Eyewear Unit 31 Chadkirk Business Park, Romiley, Manchester SK6 3NE